TechAkayy/pinegrow-vuetify-template/README.md

 # pinegrow-vuetify-template

-This template should help get you started developing with Vue 3 in Vite.
+This template can be used to create a Vue 3 + Vite app that can be visually designed with Pinegrow Vue Designer.

+Vue 3 + Vite 2 + Vuetify 3 + Vue Router 4 + Pinia 2

 ## Recommended IDE Setup